robot5000-design/ms4-mc-vinyl/README.md

 _Other features of the backend of the site:_

 __Project File Structure__: The project is structured and folders named as per the Django documentation and recommendations.
 Styling and javascript are split out to the various apps where appropriate.
-A seperate utils folder for helper functions was created for the send email function as it is used across various apps.
+A separate utils folder for helper functions was created for the send email function as it is used across various apps.

 __Defensive Programming__: As mentioned previously defensive programming was a key consideration.
 Potential errors are considered where they could possibly arise so that they could be handled appropriately.
 The @login_required decorator is used throughout to aid security of the site by preventing unauthorised users accessing functions through URL's.
 All URL's have been manually checked in the browser address bar to ensure expected functionality and security.
 Functions that require it have checks to see if the user is a superuser and authorised to access it.
 Validation on inputs is used where necessary.
 In all instances where the database is modified POST requests are used for some additional security.